wordofwarning/wordofwarning.org/current/2016-divergency/index.md

 *Presented by* Word of Warning, STUN *+* Black Gold Arts Festival

 ### Thursday 6 October 2016, 6-10pm
-An evening of tabletop performances, installations + sit-down shows, featuring:
+An evening of tabletop performances, installations + sit-down shows.
+A unique insight into eight new works in various stages of development from first sketches to ready-to-go shows, featuring:

 **Installation: 6-8.30pm.
 FREE**
 Jamil E-R Keating | *Asteroid RK1*